Beef and Guinness Stew with Potato Herb Dumplings

 ¼ cup milk

-¼ cup mashed potatoes (use left over or frozen)
+¼ cup mashed potatoes (use left over or purchased)

 1 tablespoon chopped fresh parsley